 Points of connection between the "General Prologue" and the individual tales.

 Social diversity in "The General Prologue."

-The persistent theme of deception or illusion vs. reality.
+Persistent themes on deception or illusion vs. reality.

 The various targets of Chaucer's mockery or satire, along social lines and especially involving the clergy.

 Medieval anti-feminismand hints of Chaucer's criticism of the negative views of women?